sylvainavelo/sylvainavelo/README.md

 ### Hi there 👋

+I'm into bicycle trips 🚲 and maps 🗺️

+From 🇫🇷, speaking also 🇬🇧 and a bit of 🇩🇪.

 <!--
 **sylvainavelo/sylvainavelo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.